Nexmo/station/_documentation/en/voice/voice-api/guides/asr.md

 ]
 ```

+The [NCCO Reference Guide](/voice/voice-api/ncco-reference#speech-recognition-settings) contains information on all the possible parameters that can be used in conjunction with the ASR `input` NCCO action.

 ### Call ID

 ASR action (`input` with `speech`) cannot be executed for the whole conversation; it’s performed against the call (leg), so the call identifier should be explicitly specified in the NCCO as the `speech.uuid` parameter.